adsrivastav/YumYumCourier_app/README.md

-##Navigate to the project directory
+## Navigate to the project directory

-cd YumYumCourier_app
+## cd YumYumCourier_app
-Install dependencies
+## Install dependencies

-##npm install
+## npm install
-Usage

 To start the development server, run:

-##npm start
+## npm start
-This will start the application in development mode.
+## This will start the application in development mode.
 Open http://localhost:3000 to view it in the browser.